ISISComputingGroup/ibex_developers_manual/Sample-Changer-Support-Module.md

 * name, which must match the name of one of the slot elements in rack_definitions.xml
 * rack_type, which must match the name of one of the rack elements in rack_definitions.xml
 * `xoff` and `yoff` which are the offsets between the nominal position of the slot defined in rack_definitions.xml and its actual position
+* `sample_suffix`, optional attribute.
+By default the name of each sample position in the rack will be the name of the position as defined in the `rack` followed by the name of the slot e.g. `1Top_Left`.
+By specifying the `sample_suffix` you can change what is appended to the sample names e.g. the above would create a sample called `1TL`.

 ## Generating sample.txt